 • "Witnessing students discussing the complexities of the history and policies of the United States in our nation’s revered landmarks is one of my most treasured teaching moments."

-K. McNulty Middle School Teacher, Sojourn Alum
+K. McNulty Middle School Teacher, Sojourn Project Alumni

 • "Life-Changing.
 Transformative.
 Soul-Softening.
 Seeing myself as a sister to my fellow brothers and sisters in the walk of life of justice... and Making a gracious oath to no longer be a silent witness in every aspect of my life."

-W. Morgan Student, Sojourn Alum
+W. Morgan Student, Sojourn Project Alumni

 • "The goal of teaching is to be able to instill confidence and skills in a student to go along with content knowledge and relate it to the student’s life.
 Sojourn was able to do that with me by teaching me as a high school student more than just the history of the Civil Rights Movement, but to take action and be a voice of my community…"